Maths

 Maths in KS2

-In UKS2 a variety of resources are used to ensure that high quality learning and mastery is taking place.
+In year six a variety of resources are used to ensure that high quality learning and mastery is taking place.
 We follow the medium term planning set out by the White Rose Hub but alongside this use resources published by the NCETM such as the mastery assessment materials and the reasoning guidance.
-Lessons follow a similar structure to years 1 – 4 and start with a problem or investigation which often involves the use of concrete resources.
-In most lessons, children then demonstrate their learning pictorially before then completing the abstract tasks to develop the skills and show mastery of a concept.
+Lessons follow a similar structure to years 1 – 5 and start with a problem or investigation which involves the use of concrete resources.
+In most lessons, children then demonstrate their learning pictorially before then completing the abstract tasks to develop the skills and show mastery of a concept

 Mental Maths